 Well, good content writers, anyway.

-Thanks to the boom in content marketing, many writers have started to gravitate towards this field, especially as a freelancer.
+Thanks to the boom in content marketing, many writers have started to gravitate towards this field, especially to become freelance writers.

 But while it’s always good to have options, how and where do you begin?
 Here are some questions you should be asking:

-- What should I consider when hiring a content writer (freelance or otherwise)?
+- What should I consider when hiring content writers (freelance or otherwise)?

-- What sets a good writer apart from the rest?
+- What sets good content writers apart from the rest?

 - How high a rate is too high?

-- How can a content writer help me reach my objectives?
+- How can good content writers help me reach my objectives?

-Finding a content writer is easy.
-But finding one that’s a good fit for your project, business, and objectives, is a challenge.
+Finding content writers is easy.
+But finding a profile that’s a good fit for your project, business, and objectives is a challenge.

 And this isn’t where you should skimp.
-The difference between a good and a bad content writer is evident in the results of their work and the consequential business metrics — which is what matters in the end.
+The difference between good and bad content writers is evident in the results of their work and the consequential business metrics — which is what matters in the end.

-If you’re looking for content writers and are serious about reaching your objectives, the ideal writer you need will need to know more than just… write.
+If you’re looking for content writers and are serious about reaching your objectives, the ideal content writer profile you need will require more than just knowing how to write.

-Take it from a writer who manages writers.
+Take it from a content writer who manages writers.